Stop working so many late nights

 Hello, I'm Nicole

-I am mom to an energetic toddler and two spoiled cats, wife to a fantastic hubby who knows exactly how I like my tea, and I'm obsessed with all things Harry Potter.
+I am mom to an energetic pre-schooler, two spoiled cats, and a goldendoodle pup; wife to a fantastic hubby who knows exactly how I like my tea; and I'm obsessed with all things Harry Potter.

 Why I started my business